 A “case of the blues” is typically related to feelings that change when you’re in specific environments like home, work, or school.
-Feelings of sadness or hopelessness are symptoms of crippling depression but can be just a mood due to certain experiences.
+Feelings of sadness or hopelessness are symptoms of crippling depression but can be just a mood due to particular experiences.
 The prolonged period of sadness makes it crippling depression and having the other symptoms stated earlier.
-Crippling depressions usually involve consistently negative moods (pessimistic outlook) with no reprieve from them whatsoever.
+Crippling depressions usually involve consistently negative attitudes (pessimistic outlook) with no reprieve from them whatsoever.

 - Counseling or therapy

 - Spending time with people that make you happy

 It’s important to treat symptoms of crippling depression to feel better and address specific triggers.
 You may know what causes some of your symptoms to worsen or start to reappear.
 In addition, many people find support groups helpful because they can meet others who understand what they are going through.
 You can learn from others’ experiences and what works for them.
 A therapist will also be able to help you based on their experiences with other clients.